 Board Member Bios

-2012-13 Board of Directors
+2013-14 Board of Directors

-Mr. Craig Munier, (National Chair-Elect)
+Mr. Craig Munier, University of Nebraska at Lincoln (National Chair)

 Craig Munier has been in student financial aid since 1982 and higher education administration since 1976.
 Currently the Director of the Office of Scholarships and Financial Aid at the University of Nebraska - Lincoln, Craig was Associate Director of Financial Aid at the University of Illinois at Urbana - Champaign for 11 years and worked in financial aid at Iowa State University.
 In addition, he worked for six years in admissions at a small, private, liberal arts college and a community college, both in Iowa.
 He is past National Chair of the Coalition of State University Aid Administrators (COSUAA), past chair of the National Direct Student Loan Coalition (NDSLC), and recently served as chair of the NASFAA Federal Issues Committee.
 He has served as a trainer for NASFAA and the U.S. Department of Education.
 He holds a BA from the University of Northern Iowa and an MS from Iowa State University.